FASD Online Resources

 - Utah Newborn Safe Haven - Provides information about the Utah law that allows the safe relinquishment of newborns by the mother to a 24 hour hospital.
 Also has a hotline telephone number for questions and list of local hospitals.

-- Utah Parent Center - Resources for parents of children with disabilities in Utah including resrouces about autism, working with schools and more.
+- Utah Parent Center - Resources for parents of children with disabilities in Utah including the FASD e-Journal, resoruces for working with schools, and more.

-- Utah Transition Action Guide - Roles, expectations, and responsibilities for transition (from school to adulthood) team members and agencies including information about requriements under special education law.
+- Utah's Transition Action Guide - Roles, expectations, and responsibilities for transition (from school to adulthood) team members and agencies including information about requriements under Utah's special education law.

 - Vocational Rehabilitation - Assists eligible individuals in obtaining employment and increasing their independence.